ttskch/WordPress.Skeleton/README.md

 $ vi local-config.php # tailor to your environment
 ```

-You can use Japanese or English environment.
+You can use Japanese or English environment as you like.

 ## Usage